mlocati/docker-php-extension-installer/README.md

 #### *Beware*

-*When building locally, be sure you have the latest version of the `mlocati/php-extension-installer` image by running :*
+*When building locally, be sure you have the latest version of the `mlocati/php-extension-installer` image by running:*

 ```sh
 docker pull mlocati/php-extension-installer